 - Onion & Tomato: finely chopped.

-- Ginger and garlic: minced or finely chopped or paste.
+- Ginger and garlic: Use minced or homemade ginger paste and garlic paste.

 - Dry Spices: red chili powder, coriander powder, jeera powder, garam masala powder.